isographlabs/isograph/docs-website/docs/backlog.md

 ## Cleanup backlog

+- only generate resolvers if they're reachable.
+Maybe warn if user-created resolvers are not reachable.
 - Typegen code is a mess
 - JS code needs structure, etc.
 - `HACK__merge_linked_fields` is indicative of the fact that merged linked fields should contain hashmaps of key => merged item, instead of vectors of merged items.